hyperfriendly/spec/README.md

 }
 ```

-##Profile
+##Type

-A link MAY contain a profile element which MUST be a valid URI.
+A link MAY contain a type element which MUST be a valid URI.
 The URI SHOULD be dereferencable to a documentation in a given format (e.g. html, plain text, json schema, etc.)

 ```javascript
 {